gradikay/Create-apps-in-2-days/README.md

 - `REF: https://serverless-stack.com/chapters/setup-the-serverless-framework.html`

-`Step 3` : Create a project useing serverless NodeJS starter with : `serverless install --url https://github.com/AnomalyInnovations/serverless-nodejs-starter --name xyz-app-api`
+`Step 3` : Create a project using serverless NodeJS starter with : `serverless install --url https://github.com/AnomalyInnovations/serverless-nodejs-starter --name xyz-app-api`

  * ( `"xyz"` is the name of your project.
 For example, if your project name is facebook.
 You will name it `facebook-app-api` )